Phase Transitions – Moving to the Next Stage of Education with an EHCP.

 What if I don’t get an update naming the next placement by 15th February or 31st March?

-You should make a formal complaint to the Director of Services at your LA, stating that your child has an EHCP, is in a transition year, and the LA has failed to update their EHCP to name their subsequent placement by the statutory date.
+You should make a formal complaint to the Director of Services at your LA, stating that your child has an EHCP and is in a transition year, and the LA has failed to update their EHCP to name their subsequent placement by the statutory date.

 Where else can I get information?

-We have put together a full support package to help families to navigate the Transition process.
-There’s an easy-to-follow webinar where Anna and Sarah talk you through, step by steps including scenarios and examples.
+We have created a full support package to help families navigate the transition process.
+There’s an easy-to-follow webinar where Anna and Sarah talk you through, step by step, including scenarios and examples.

 They talk you through the SEND law that supports an application and give real examples of SEND myths and wrongful LA policies and how to challenge these.
 This is also invaluable information should you not be happy with the outcome of your Transition Review.